vigneshkrish7/proto-java_hcp_bluegreen/readme.txt

 3. Maven Support

 The Maven build shows how to completely automate a headless build & test that:
-- builds a Java web application based on the SAP Cloud Platform API
+- builds a Java web application based on the SAP HANA Cloud Platform API
 - shows how to run rudimentary unit tests (not present in all samples)
 - installs, starts, waits for, and stops the local server runtime
 - deploys the application to the local server runtime and runs the integration tests
 - starts, waits for, and stops the cloud server runtime
 - deploys the application to the cloud server runtime and runs the integration tests

-The above build procedure makes use of the Maven Plugin for SAP Cloud Platform, see https://help.hana.ondemand.com/mavenSite/index.html.
+The above build procedure makes use of the Maven Plugin for SAP HANA Cloud Platform, see https://help.hana.ondemand.com/mavenSite/index.html.

 You can activate the local integration tests with the following Maven profile: